 "Staff found that it was a more effective means of storing information than the current method.
+Not only did staff find that it was a more effective filing tool, they also found it easier to use."
+The message is clearer and more concise in this:

+"Staff found that it was a more effective means of storing information than the current method.
 They also found it easier to use."

-6. Use the active

-Change the passive to the active voice, where possible.
-If you've used a form of the verb 'to be' then it's highly likely that you've written a passive sentence. who needs to take the action and what they need to do.
+6. Use the active Change the passive to the active voice, where possible.
+If you've used a form of the verb 'to be' then it's highly likely that you've written a passive sentence.
+Why?

-The active is livelier, more direct and it's clearer for readers to understand
+The active is livelier, more direct and it's clearer for readers to understand who needs to take the action and what they need to do.